chuyuanliu/heptools/docs/guide/performance/awkward.rst

 Memory Usage
 ============
-:class:`ak.Array` (or :class:`ak.Record`) works as a view of the original data with a structure given by :func:`ak.Array.layout`.
+:class:`ak.Array` (or :class:`ak.Record`) works as a view of the original data with a structure given by :attr:`ak.Array.layout`.
 Let's start with a simple array:

 .. code-block:: python